What is the Right Notion of Distance between Predict-then-Optimize Tasks?: Decision-aware Dataset Distance

 \end{definition}

-Note that decision quality regret (defined in Section~\ref{sec:back_pto}) is a special case of decision quality disparity, where $\dqreg(\hat{y}, y)=\ldq(w^*(\hat{y}), w^*(y); y, y)$ for an optimizatin oracle $w^*$.
-We use this measure of difference led by decisions to define a point-wise notion of distance in $\X \times \Y \times \Omega$ that accounts for differences in features, labels, and decisions:
+Note that decision quality regret (Section~\ref{sec:back_pto}) is a special case of decision quality disparity, where $\dqreg(\hat{y}, y)=\ldq(w^*(\hat{y}), w^*(y); y, y)$ for an optimization oracle $w^*$.
+We use decision quality disparity to define a point-wise distance in the joint feature-label-decision space $\Z$.
+The resulting ground cost function $c_{PtO}^{\bm{\alpha}}$ for the OT problem is given by:

+for $\bm{\alpha} = [\alpha_X,\alpha_Y,\alpha_W] \in \R^{3}_{\geq 0}$ such that $||\bm{\alpha}||=1$.
+Here, $d_{\X}$ and $d_{\Y}$ represent metrics for the feature space $\X$ and label space $\Y$, while $\ldq$ captures differences in decisions.
+The additive combination in $c_{PtO}$ ensures simplicity and validity as a metric, with each component independently reflecting a distinct aspect of similarity.
+This design avoids complex, application-specific interactions and prioritizes interpretability.
+In the appendix, we show that $c_{PtO}$ is a proper distance in $\Z$.
+Notably, we set $\alpha_Y > 0$ to analyze scenarios where both labels and decisions contribute to PtO similarity versus cases where labels may be redundant.